 This course is designed for students interested in taking the AP Spanish Language exam or other college-level Spanish courses.
 The course builds on the approach, themes, structures and vocabulary skills learned in earlier levels of Spanish.
 It aims at moving students to a more abstract level of language usage at which they can learn to work with more extended discourse and to deal with the cultural, sociological, and practical aspects of the topics studied.
 The material is taught primarily in Spanish and students are required to use only Spanish during class.
+Students will be required to complete additional work for the course during the summer.
 (NCAA approved core course)

-0235 AP SPANISH LANGUAGE 1 CR
+2351/2352 AP SPANISH LANGUAGE